-Did you know that you can lock Google safe search, to protect your children online from searching adult content, and getting surprised by unexpected sexual search results.
+Did you know that you can lock safe search in Google, to protect your kids online from searching unwanted content, and getting surprised by unexpected search results.
 If your children use the same computer and browser that you do, then it is highly recommended that you to enable and lock strict safe search, besides using a good parental control software and a filtered web browser.

 Google does provide an option for strict search results, but it doesn’t serve much purpose as children can always turn off safesearch in click.
 Don’t think that your children would do that – if they created an underage Facebook account, this is much easier.

 So the good idea would be to apply strict search filtering, and Lock safe search with password protection of your Google account.

 Proceed to the search settings icon (gear shaped), and choose search settings.
 In the safe search filters, choose the strict filtering option which will filter out most explicit sexual content from webpages, images and videos.